arbabf/sourcemod-prune-assets/README.md

 # sourcemod-prune-assets
 Prune most unused assets in a sourcemod.<br>
-This file is meant to be used for final builds, where everything is cleaned up and there's nothing else left.
+This file is meant to be used for final builds, where everything is ready and there's nothing else left to do.

 ## User Instructions:
 This file goes into the root directory of your sourcemod (e.g. for sourcemods/MyMod, you put it in MyMod).<br>
-You also need VMFs placed into the mod directory; anywhere is fine so long as you edit the MAP_FOLDER line to refer to your folder.
+You also need VMFs placed into the mod directory; anywhere is fine so long as you edit the MAP_FOLDER line to refer to your folder.<br>
+These VMFs must be one-to-one with your .bsp files; any small change might mean something gets removed that shouldn't.

 Above traverse_and_evaluate is a bunch of stuff you can configure; if your file structure is different or you don't want something pruned, change it there.<br>
 Don't edit the imports, though.